aliagowani/Deep_Learning_Customer_Classification/README.md

 #  Description and Overview
 ## Evaluating Output & Performance of a Neural Network for Small-Sized Insurance Company

-This project is a Proof of Concept (POC) project evaluating the output & performance of a Neural Network (NN) for a small-sized insurance company.
+This project is a Proof of Concept (POC) evaluating the output & performance of a Neural Network (NN) for a small-sized insurance company.
 We want to prove that applying Data Science principals and deep learning models can provide value to all size of businesses and with limited dastaset.

 We leverage a real-case data from Texas Giant Insurance (TGI).
 TGI focuses on providing commercial and personal insurance programs to its clients.
 TGI is an independent insurance company with an in-depth knowledge of multiple insurance products and carriers.
-They proactively provide service to their policyholders and present them to their clients.
+They proactively provide many services to their policyholders.

 <p align="left">
   <img src="images/1.svg" width="100%" title="KDE of Customer and their duration" alt="KDE of Customer and their duration">